defold/doc/docs/en/manuals/html5.md

 ## Testing HTML5 build

 For testing, HTML5 build needs an HTTP server.
-Defold creates the simplest one HTTP server for you if you choose <kbd>Project ▸ Build HTML5</kbd>.
+Defold creates one for you if you choose <kbd>Project ▸ Build HTML5</kbd>.

 ![Build HTML5](images/html5/html5_build_launch.png)

-If you want to test your bundle, just upload it to your remote HTTP server or create local, for example, using python in the bundle folder.
+If you want to test your bundle, just upload it to your remote HTTP server or create a local server, for example, using python in the bundle folder.
 Python 2:
 > python -m SimpleHTTPServer